BorisAndrews/thesis_code/README.md

 # Code for "Geometric numerical integration via auxiliary variables"

-This repository contains the code used to generate the numerical results in the thesis  _**Geometric numerical integration via auxiliary variables**_ by **Boris D. Andrews**.
+This repository contains the code used to generate the numerical results in the thesis  _**Geometric numerical integration via auxiliary variables**_ by **Boris Andrews**.